exonum/exonum-doc/src/home/design-overview.md

 **Tip.** See separate articles for more details: [*Consensus*](../advanced/consensus/consensus.md), [*Leader Election*](../advanced/consensus/leader-election.md).

-Exonum uses the custom modification of Byzantine fault tolerant consensus (similar to PBFT) to guarantee that in any time there is one agreed version of the blockchain.
+Exonum uses a custom modification of Byzantine fault tolerant consensus (similar to PBFT) to guarantee that in any time there is one agreed version of the blockchain.
 It is assumed that the environment is decentralized, i.e., any node is allowed to fail or be compromised.